silviucpp/erlcass/README.md

 ### Async queries and blocking queries

-For blocking operations use erlcass:execute, for async execution use : erlcass:async_execute.
+For blocking operations use *erlcass:execute*, for async execution use : *erlcass:async_execute*.
 The blocking operation will block the current erlang process (still async into the native code in order to avoid freezing of the VM threads) until will get the result from the cluster.

-In case of an async execution the calling process will receive a message of the following form: {execute_statement_result, Tag, Result}
+In case of an async execution the calling process will receive a message of the following form: *{execute_statement_result, Tag, Result}*

 For example: